 Hardwicke is a village to the south of Gloucester near to M5 Junction 12.
-Easily accessible are Quedgeley, Waterwells and Kingsway, all enhance options for local services.
+Easily accessible places nearby are Quedgeley, Waterwells and Kingsway, all enhance options for local services.

 The most historical part of the village is on Green Lane, where there are older and thatched cottages and the Norman church.